 Olive was about to follow them but was pulled back by a hand around the wrist.
 When he turned, he found the blue-eyed blonde woman staring at him.
 She spoke to him in Capricornian with a wavering voice, but he had no clue what she was saying.

 It was odd, he realized, how quickly he’d lost comprehension of Capricornian this time around.
 He had been trying to learn Capricornian on his own but it’d always been difficult to distinguish the others’ knowledge from his own so he’d put the pursuit aside.
 How Cadence managed to do it, he had no clue.

-Gilbert approached them both and placed a hand over the woman’s.
+Gilbert approached them both and placed a hand over the woman’s shoulder.
 He said something in Capricornian which caused her to frown.
-He then guided her to the end of the train and helped her down the steps back into the cart before turning back to Olive.
+He then guided her to the end of the train and helped her down the ladder back into the cart before turning back to Olive.

 They stared at each other in silence for a moment.